Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 However, the good news is that losing fat around your hips and toning the area is still very possible.

-I’ve gone through the relevant scientific literature to find out what exactly causes hip fat and what you can do to lose weight around that region.
+I’ve gone through the relevant scientific literature to find out what exactly causes hip fat and what you can do to lose weight in that region.

 Let’s dive in.